elastic/go-freelru/README.md

 ### Overcommitting of hashtable memory

 Each hashtable implementation tries to avoid hash collisions because collisions are expensive.
-FreeLRU does this by allocating more elements than technically are needed (25% more by default).
+FreeLRU allows to to allocate more elements than the maximum number of elements stored.
 This value is configurable and can be increased to reduce the likelyness of collisions.
+The performance of the LRU operations will, in general, become faster by doing so.
+Setting the size of LRU to a value of 2^N is recognized to replace costly divisions by a bitwise AND.

 ## Benchmarks

 Below we compare FreeLRU with SimpleLRU, FreeCache and Go map.
-The comparison with FreeCache is just for reference - it is thread-safe and thus it has a mutex overhead.
+The comparison with FreeCache is just for reference - it is thread-safe and thus it has a mutex/locking overhead.
-The comparison with Go map is also just for reference - Go maps don't implement LRU and thus should be much faster than FreeLRU.
-I am surprised by the benchmark results.
+The comparison with Go map is also just for reference - Go maps don't implement LRU functionality and thus should be significantly faster than FreeLRU.
+It turns out, the opposite is the case.

-The numbers are from my laptop (Intel(R) Core(TM) i5-8265U CPU @ 1.60GHz).
+The numbers are from my laptop (Intel(R) Core(TM) i7-12800H @ 2800 MHz).

-The key and value types are part of the benchmark name, e.g. `int_int` means both, key and value, are of type `int`.
+The key and value types are part of the benchmark name, e.g. `int_int` means key and value are of type `int`.
 `int128` is a struct type made of two `uint64` fields.

 To run the benchamrks